goschevski/goschevski.github.com/content/posts/simple-javascript-interview-exercises.md

 formattedDate: 2016-01-14
 tags: javascript, interview
 ---
-When you are interviewing someone you can learn more about them by reviewing how they did some exercises then just talking with them about specific technology.
-Anyone can learn theory from the blog posts, but many people never understood it.
-So to be sure that candidate really knows about topic (s)he is talking about, it's a good thing to test their knowledge with exercises.
-Exercises shouldn't take too long and they can immidiatelly show you proficiency level of candidate.
+When you are interviewing someone, you can learn more about them by reviewing how they did some exercises then talking with them about specific technology.
+Anyone can learn theory from the blog posts, but people rarely understood it.
+To be sure that candidate knows about the topic they are talking about, it's a good thing to test their knowledge with exercises.
+Exercises shouldn't take too long, and they can instantly show you a skill level of the candidate.

 ### Context (call, apply)
 This is how we want to use `someFn`.
 Candidate should define it.